The Top 30 Places to Visit in New Jersey this Summer

 100 Pinedge Ct, West Berlin

-This is the biggest fair in NJ of the whole summer.
+This is the biggest fair in NJ for the whole summer.
 There are endless games to play, foods to eat, and rides to ride!
 Your kids will be in heaven at this huge state park!

 1 Six Flags Blvd, Jackson